 - Soft tissue repair—the mending of soft tissue, such as torn tendons or ligaments.

-Our physicians at Medical City Children’s Orthopedic and Spine Specialists have experience and expertise in pediatric orthopedic injuries and conditions.
-Our board-certified physicians specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.
+Above all, our doctors have experience and expertise in pediatric orthopedic injuries and conditions.
+Our board-certified doctors specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.

 Call 214-556-0590 to make an appointment.